-Where are Daequan and Hamlinz?
-TSM duo go dark on Twitch & social media | Dexerto.com
+Where are TSM Daequan and Hamlinz? - Dexerto

 When will Hamlinz and Daequan be back?

-Unfortunately, there's no way to know for sure.
-Previous sabbaticals have varied in length, so although three months is a long-time, it's no certainty that their breaks are ending soon.
+Unfortunately, there’s no way to know for sure.
+Previous sabbaticals have varied in length, so although they’ve been gone for over seven months, it’s no certainty that their breaks are ending soon.

 Thankfully, they’ve proven in the past that when they do make a comeback, their loyal fans will be there like always.
 The fact they have built such large and dedicated followings is testament to their abilities as entertainers and content creators, but for now, it looks like life is getting in the way.